Build · Optimizer

 • When does the optimizer act?
 What state change triggers a new configuration push?

-Where to Look in the Code
+Where to look in the code

-manager/bot/message.go — implement your inbound message handlers here.
+Implement your inbound message handlers here.
 OnCustom is called every time the bot sends a custom outbound message:

 func (in *internalBot) OnCustom(pair *catmsg.Pair) error {